Get PolitiFact in your inbox.

 An army of 600,000 wouldn’t make the top 15 largest military forces when comparing estimated total military personnel, according to 2022 data from Global Firepower, an organization that evaluates military strength and assigns countries rankings.

-Global Firepower’s data indicates that more than 10 countries have forces in which the total number of military personnel is estimated to exceed 1 million.
+Global Firepower’s data shows that more than 10 countries have forces in which the total number of military personnel is estimated to exceed 1 million.
 This includes the organization’s highest-ranked militaries overall: the U.S., Russia and China.

 Based only on the number of military personnel, Bangladesh has about 7 million, India has about 5.13 million, and China has 3.13 million, per Global Firepower’s metrics.
 The next five are: Brazil, North Korea, the U.S., Venezuela and Taiwan — all with 1.5 million or more total military personnel.